Connecting to Heroku Key-Value Store in a Private or Shield Space via PrivateLink

 Step 4: Obtain Your Endpoint’s Service Name

-When the PrivateLink endpoint finishes provisioning, use the following command to view its details:
+When the PrivateLink endpoint finishes provisioning, use the command to view its details:

-with the name of your private Redis addon, and replace APP_NAME
+with the name of your private KVS add-on, and replace APP_NAME

 with your app’s name.